igarreta/proxmox_backup_checker/250630 proyect description.md

 1. Check if the directories listed in check_dir_list are mounted and accessible.
 If not, send an alert and stop.
 2. Check if the directories listed in check_dir_list have at least min_free_space_gb of free space.
 If not, send an alert.
 3. For each directory in the list, check if a new backup has been created in the last number of days as specified in the configuration file.
 This backup must be at least the minimum size specified in the configuration file (adding the size of all the files created in the specified number of days, including subdirectories).
 If not, send an alert.
 4. Calculate the total size of the backup directory for each backup in the list.
-Include only the files that are less than the max_time_window hours older than the latest file in the backup directory.
+Include only the files that are less than the 'days' specified in the configuration file old.
+5. Do not look into subdirectories of the backup directory.

 ## cron job
-The cron job will be run daily at 5:00 AM by the server main cron.
+The cron job will be run daily at 6:00 AM by the server main cron.
 Give a cron example for the job.

 ## rclone